DevOps Culture: Sharing Tools Is Not Enough

 The success of DevOps culture depends on the success of tools for sharing information between your development and operations teams — unless your tools, practices and philosophies are aligned, you won’t achieve the high velocity of quality product you’re aiming for.
 Without transparency of information through proactive updates, and collaboration between the two teams, your organization could lose out on DevOps as a key opportunity for competitive advantage.

 Puppet’s State of DevOps Survey revealed that organizations classified as top DevOps performers have 200 times more frequent deployments, 24 times faster failure recovery, and a three times lower rate of change failure.
 However, more than 80 percent of respondents reported that development and operations share at least some tools in a 2017 DevOps maturity study from xMatters and Atlassian.
-Simply having tools for sharing information between teams is quite apparently not enough.
+Simply having tools for sharing information between teams is not enough.

 The point is that DevOps culture is strong, but only to a point, and simply implementing the right tools may not be sufficient to achieve true velocity.
 While the value of real-time, targeted communications between development and operations is a known entity, the top-performing teams think about sharing technology a little differently.